stomaras/Front-End-Projects/README.md

   - React - Redux -Typescript
     - action object must always has type property
     - connect function can be used as a wrapper around our class component to connect that class component to the store
+    - using useSelector react redux set automatically a sibscription to the store for this component